ironArray/iarray-community/doc/source/installing.rst

 Installing
 ----------

-ironArray Community is now offering a source and a Python wheel for any platform.
+ironArray Community is a pure Python package, so it can easily be installed for any platform.
 You can install binary packages from PyPi using ``pip``:

 .. code-block:: console